 - Gain valuable social skills, make new friends and work together to make great builds.

-- Learn to create, maintain and host a live Minecraft server that your friends can play on and customise it using plugins to make it a unique experience.
+- Learn about Minecraft servers that your friends can play on and customise it using plugins to make it a unique experience.

-Places, which cost just £5 per session, can be book in 10-week blocks by contacting Deborah Wilson on 01224 612238 or by emailing: firstname.lastname@example.org
+Sessions start on 1 October.
+Places, which cost just £5 per session, can be booked in 10-week blocks by contacting NESCol’s Central Admin team: firstname.lastname@example.org.